WeDemCowards/dotfiles/README.md

 - rxvt
 - zsh

-There are some references to scripts that are not included in this repository.
+There are some references to scripts that are not included in this repository, and filepaths to specific home folders.

 ## To do:
 - [ ] Make these more universal so you don't have to make minor edits every time you use them